 Refund Policy for Live Real Estate Pre-Licensing/Qualifying, Appraisal Pre-Licensing Courses and Home Inspection Course

-A refund is available if cancellation happens more than 5 days prior to the start of class.
-There will be an administration fee of $50.00 for any class cancellation.
-If cancellation happens within five days prior to class, credit for a future course will be issued.
-No credit or refund will be given if you cancel the day the course begins or thereafter.
-All credits must be used within six (6) months of the original registration or be forfeited.
+A refund, less cancellation fee of $50.00 will be issued if you cancel more than 5 days prior to the start of class.
+If you cancel within 5 days prior to class, credit for a future course will be issued.
+No credit or refund will be issued if you cancel the day the course begins or thereafter.

 Refund Policy for the Maine Real Estate Sales Agent Home Study Course

-A refund is available if cancellation happens within 30 days of the purchase date.
-Full refund, less $50 administration fee, will be issued once course materials, in salable condition, are returned.
+If you cancel within 30 days of the purchase date a full refund, less $50 cancellation fee, will be issued once course materials, in salable condition, are returned.
 No credit or refund will be given if you drop the course after 30 days.

 Transfer Policy for all continuing education and Live Pre-Licensing/Qualifying Education courses: